hauke96/simple-task-manager/doc/api/server-api.md

 }
 ```

+The `needsAssignment` flag enables/disables the need for users to assign to a task in order to set process points on a task.
+When set to `false` users can modify a task without being assigned to it.

 ##### GET  `/v2.3/projects/{id}`

 Returns the project with the given ID.
 The requesting user (specified by the token) must be **member** of the project.